Image of Singapore skyline by Sven Scheuemeier via StockSnap

-Hear your host, Vice-Chancellor Professor Stephen J Toope (Trinity 1983), in conversation with Professor Richard Gilbertson, Director of the Cancer Research UK Cambridge Institute and the Li Ka Shing Chair of Oncology in Cambridge, and Dr Tiffany Seah (Pembroke 2012), winner of the University’s inaugural Gold Medal for Outstanding Performance in Clinical Medicine.
+Hear your host, Vice-Chancellor Professor Stephen J Toope (Trinity 1983), in conversation with Professor Richard Gilbertson, Director of the Cancer Research UK Major Cancer Centre and the Li Ka Shing Chair of Oncology in the University of Cambridge, and Dr Tiffany Seah (Pembroke 2012), winner of the University’s inaugural Gold Medal for Outstanding Performance in Clinical Medicine.

 Together they will address how Cambridge is revolutionising the diagnosis and treatment of cancer through the application of new knowledge and techniques and the ways in which Cambridge researchers, clinicians and graduates are shaping the future of patient care.